igorkorsukov/qzebradev/README.md

 To use Logger within your software project include the Logger source into your project

 Source:
-* logger.h - logger and base stuff
+* qzebradev/logger.h - logger and base stuff
-* logger.cpp - logger and base stuff
+* qzebradev/logger.cpp - logger and base stuff
-* logdefdest.h - default destinations for console and file
+* qzebradev/logdefdest.h - default destinations for console and file
-* logdefdest.cpp - default destinations for console and file
+* qzebradev/logdefdest.cpp - default destinations for console and file
-* log.h - macro for simple use logger
+* qzebradev/log.h - macro for simple use logger

-Change log.h change log as you see fit, remove unnecessary
+Change log.h as you see fit, remove unnecessary

 Or use all QZebraDev suite